Chart Color Schemes

 Gunnedah Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Gunnedah Surrounds' dwelling structures, as per the latest Census, were 98.1% houses and 2.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 89.5% houses and 10.4% other dwellings.
-Home ownership in Gunnedah Surrounds stood at 44.7%, with mortgaged dwellings at 32.1% and rented ones at 23.2%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,500.
-The median weekly rent figure in Gunnedah Surrounds was $275, compared to Non-Metro NSW's $300.
+Gunnedah Surrounds' dwellings, as per the latest Census, were 98.1% houses and 2.0% other dwellings (semi-detached, apartments, 'other').
+Non-Metro NSW had 89.5% houses and 10.4% other dwellings.
+Home ownership in Gunnedah Surrounds was 44.7%, with mortgaged dwellings at 32.1% and rented ones at 23.2%.
+The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's $1,500.
+Median weekly rent in Gunnedah Surrounds was $275, compared to Non-Metro NSW's $300.
 Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing